wp-plugins/form-maker/readme.txt

 2. Go to Plugins Add > New > Upload.
 3. Click **Choose file** (**Browse**) and select the [Form Maker](http://wordpress.org/extend/plugins/form-maker) zip file.
 4. Click **Install Now** button.
-5. If any problem occurs with the form maker, please contact us info@web-dorado.com and we will try to help you with the issues with the form maker.
+5. If any problem occurs with the form maker, please  us info@web-dorado.com and we will try to help you with the issues with the form maker.
 6. Click **Activate Plugin** button for activating the form maker.

 == Form Maker Step by step guide Step 2 ==